mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 ### Looking at common cases

-##### No application fees involved
+##### No application fees enabled

 * A payer does not include `PayApplicationFees` in the transaction.
 The transaction does not write lock any accounts with application fees.
 Then the transaction is executed without the application fee feature.
 The payer ends up paying other fees.

 * A payer includes `PayApplicationFees(app fees)` in the transaction but none of the accounts have any application fees.
-This case is considered as overpay case.
+This case is considered an overpay case.
   The payer balance is checked for `other fees + app fees`.
   - The payer does not have enough balance: Transaction fails with an error `Insufficient Balance` and the transaction is not even scheduled for